pablofcastro/KhSAT/README.md

 The benchmark consists of 500 randomly generated formulas as follows.
 For each 1 ≤ k ≤ 50, we generated 10 formulas with p positive occurrences of the Kh modality and q occurrences of ~Kh, where p is chosen uniformly at random from the interval [0, k].
 Similarly, q is chosen uniformly at random from the interval [0, k−p].

+The folder `Benchmark/scripts` contains scripts for generating and running the benchmark.

 Typically you don't need to generate the benchamrk again.
-In the case you want to do it, the script `main.py` can be used for generating the benchmark.
+In the case you want to do it, the script `Benchmark/scripts/main.py` can be used for generating the benchmark.

 ** If you generate the benchmark the generated files will be different from the ones in the repository since they are ramdomly generated**

 ## Running the Benchmark

-For running the batch you can use the script `run_benchmark.py`, you can run the benchmark by batches with the option --benchmark.
+For running the batch you can use the script `Benchmark/scripts/run_benchmark.py`, you can run the benchmark by batches with the option --benchmark.
 For instance:

 ```
+cd Benchmark/scripts/
 python run_benchmark --benchmark 1
 ```
 runs the first batch of the examples consisting of formulas with k <= 10, as explained above.
 Similarly, you can run the script with 1,2,3,4,5.